 Where did the term Spirit Guides Originate?

 The term of comes from Shamanism.
 It pre-dates all of Western religion.
 It represents a significant common discovery among people investigating consciousness.
 Somehow people around the world came upon the same formula for altering awareness through the use of sound It’s more than a coincidence.
 It provides proof of a common spiritual realm.

 Is there a safe way to contact your Spirit Guides?

 Second, use a safe method.
 We find the Shamanic Journey or guided meditation provides the safest method.
 Experienced personal instruction is the best.
-However, there are several good books with CDs which have drum tracks.
+However, there are several good books with CDs that have drum tracks.
 These are a good choice for many people.
 Do your research.
-The more you know the better.
+The more you know, the better.
 We’ll share a few of the best resources below.

-When you use drugs you lose control of the length and depth of the journey.
+When you use drugs, you lose control of the length and depth of the journey.
 You can’t control the potency of the plant material or your reaction to substances.
-In short, don’t jump into the deep water until you know how to float and swim in shallow water.
+So, don’t jump into the deep water until you know how to float and swim in shallow water.

 Can a Medium or Channel help me find my Spirit Guides?

-These are roles which come from the Modern Spiritualist Movement.
+These are roles that come from the Modern Spiritualist Movement.
 The medium or channel is in complete control.
-Any method which depends upon intermediary increases the risk of a bad experience.
+Any method that depends upon intermediary increases the risk of a bad experience.
 A medium or channel is in complete control of the process.
 This differs from the role a Shaman plays when guiding you through your journey.

 When you submit to a Medium or Channel, you are opening your subconscious mind.
 Many use hypnosis techniques to gain control of their clients.
 In a state of hypnosis, people are vulnerable to suggestion.
 So, we do not recommend the use of mediums and channels.
 It can cause more problems and roadblocks to your spiritual development.
 It’s a strategy to separate you from your hard-earned cash.